jackliusr/pkm/pages/areas___fhir.md

 	- The [DomainResource](https://build.fhir.org/domainresource.html).`contained` element - allows multiple resources to be nested inside any DomainResource.
 This is a special type of grouping where the grouped resources lose independent existence - they no longer have their own identifiers, can't easily be queried independently, etc. Use of this grouping is a technical mechanism for managing the independence of resources and has no impact on meaning.
 Contained, bundled, and remotely referenced resources convey the same meaning.
 - Web Access to DICOM Objects (WADO)
 - validation: profile, structure
+- Da Vinci Project: a private sector initiative that addresses the needs of the Value-Based Care Community by leveraging the HL7 FHIR platform.
+- Clinical Data Exchange (CDex)
+- Healthcare Effectiveness Data and Information Set (HEDIS)